watertap-org/watertap-reflo/docs/technical_reference/core/solar_energy_base.rst

 Generating Data
 ^^^^^^^^^^^^^^^

 The user is responsible for generating the data used to create the surrogate model.
-This data should be in the form of a ``.csv`` or ``.pkl`` file with column headers corresponding to the ``"labels"`` provided in the ``input_variables`` and ``output_variables`` configuration arguments.
+This data must be in the form of a ``.csv`` or ``.pkl`` file with column headers corresponding to the ``"labels"`` provided in the ``input_variables`` and ``output_variables`` configuration arguments.
 For this reason, the column headers for input and output variables must be a valid Python name (i.e., no spaces, special characters, etc.) and the ``"labels"`` provided in the configuration must match exactly with the column headers in the dataset file.
 Note that columns not used